gokalpcelik/ROHMMCLI/README.md

 # ROHMMCLI

-This is a brand new tool to detect runs of homozygosity with many enhancements and portability to any platform..
+ROHMM detects runs of homozygosity with many enhancements and portability to any platform..

 Requires Java 8 or above.
 HTSJDK, Apache Commons-cli and FlafLAF are the 3 dependencies handled by maven.